 How much does wisdom tooth removal cost?
 Does a dental insurance plan cover some of the costs?

 Choosing to extract your wisdom teeth is oftentimes a decision based on finances.
 Namely, many patients find it expensive to have their wisdom teeth removed.
 The simplest cases of wisdom tooth removal range from $75 to $200 per tooth.

 How much does it cost to get all 4 wisdom teeth removed?

 If all four molars are removed, the wisdom teeth removal costs can range from $600 to $1800.

 How much does it cost to remove wisdom teeth under general anesthesia?

-In case you need a general anesthesia surgery, the wisdom teeth removal cost with general anesthesia can add from $500 to $2000 to the bill.
+In case you need a general anesthesia surgery, the cost to remove wisdom teeth with general anesthesia can add from $500 to $2000 to the bill.
 Still, know that general anesthesia is not practiced unless we’re talking about complex procedures.

 How much does wisdom teeth removal cost without insurance?

-All in all, on average, wisdom teeth removal cost without insurance reaches from $230-$340.
+All in all, on average, wisdom teeth removal costs without insurance reaches from $230-$340.
 In patients with impacted wisdom teeth, the removal procedure can cost from $225 to $600.